 Filming hints and tips

-- Please turn the smartphone sideways to produce landscape format (not portrait).
+- If using a cellphone, please turn it sideways to produce landscape format (not portrait).

-- Keep the camera/phone steady to avoid the camera swooping around during shots.
+- Keep the camera or phone steady, or even use a tripod if possible to avoid unsteady shots.
 It’s much better for us to have several steady shots which we will edit together.

 - Watch it back before you send it to us – if you can’t see or hear it properly, then neither can we.